ryancramerdesign/InputfieldSmallSelectMultiple/README.md

 The goal was to have a multi-selection input that was as simple as single-selection input, and that didn't introduce new UI elements, sticking just to native browser controls.

-It works the same as a regular single `<select>`in how you make a selection.
+It works the same as a regular single `<select>` in how you make a selection.
 Selected items are indicated by a check or radio button (or something else if you configure it).
 Clicking a selected item de-selects it.

+### Requirements

+- ProcessWire 3.0.229 or newer
+- PHP 7.1 or newer

 ### More details